soasada/soasada.github.io/_posts/2020-07-18-how-to-make-a-multi-node-kafka-cluster.markdown

 ### Introduction

-Apache Kafka (from now on just Kafka) is one of the most frequently used message buses nowadays, and the reason is because has some key features that makes it the perfect tool in some scenarios.
+Apache Kafka (from now on just Kafka) is one of the most frequently used message buses nowadays, and the reason is because has some key features that makes it the perfect tool in some scenarios (preserve consumption order per partition and allows parallel consumption = scales very well).
 Usually, is used as a Messaging System (for microservices architectures, decoupling monoliths, etc), but could even be used as a Storage System or for Stream Processing.

 In this tutorial I will show you how to create a multi-node Kafka cluster with three different machines.
 Although, this tutorial is for administrators
 I think that is worth read for those that use Kafka in his daily development.

-Recently, for one of my side projects I had the need of create a totally different database from another one, but in insertion order, I mean when there is an insertion in database A must be another in the same order in database B but the data coming from A should be enriched before inserted in B. To do it, I choose Kafka since it allows to consume messages in order (per partition) and to have fault tolerance a cluster is a must.
+Recently, for one of my side projects I had the need of create a totally different database from another one.
+Insertions should occur in the order appears in database A, so when there is an insertion in database A must be another in the same order in database B, but the data coming from A should be enriched before inserted in B. To do it, I choose Kafka because gives me what I need and to have fault tolerance a created a cluster.
 The cluster has the following anatomy:

 ![Kafka Cluster](/assets/kafka_cluster.png)

 As usual, one of the server is going to act as the "leader" and the others as the "followers".
 If the leader stop running one of the followers will automatically become the new leader.
+We have to carefully configure each broker with the correct parameters in order to fill our needs in the way we want.

-Knowing that, we have to carefully configure each broker with the correct parameters in order to fill our needs in the way we want.
+For the time I'm writing this the last version of Kafka is 2.5.0 and is the one I'm going to use here (**kafka_2.13-2.5.0.tgz**).
-For the time I'm writting this the last version of Kafka is 2.5.0 and is the one I'm going to use here (**kafka_2.13-2.5.0.tgz**).
+I assume that you have already installed java in your machines.
+I used Ubuntu 18.04 for this tutorial.

 ### Make a ZooKeeper cluster

-Kafka use ZooKeeper to persist its metadata: location of partitions or configuration of the topics (eventually this dependency will be removed [Confluent post talking about it](https://www.confluent.io/blog/removing-zookeeper-dependency-in-kafka/)).
+Kafka use ZooKeeper to persist its metadata: location of partitions and configuration of the topics (eventually this dependency will be removed, [Confluent post talking about it](https://www.confluent.io/blog/removing-zookeeper-dependency-in-kafka/)).
 So first, we need to create a ZooKeeper cluster (`ensemble` how is called by ZooKeeper).
 There is no need to download ZooKeeper because it's bundled with Kafka.

-I initialize a git repository within the `config` folder inside the Kafka main folder, this gives me two advantages (among others):
+**TIP:** I always initialize a git repository within the folder where config files lives in the tools that I use.
+I encourage you to do it inside the Kafka `config` folder (located in the root folder), this gives you two advantages (among others):

-1. I have available the config in all servers.
+1. Centralized config.
-2. I will track the changes in config if needed.
+2. Changes tracking.

 Now, edit `zookeeper.properties` file inside `config` folder with the following: